binford2k/structured_facts/README.md

 ## Deprecation notice:

-This module is only of use for historical reasons and for older Puppet releases.
+You should not use this module.
+It's many years obsolete.
 Puppet has included native structured facts for several years now.

-If you are anywhere near current, please use those instead!
+See https://puppet.com/docs/puppet/update/custom_facts.html for information on updating your facts.

 ### Structured Facts